 Euphorbia milii is an evergreen succulent plant, suitable for gardens in Zones 9-11.
-Commonly known as crown of thorns, Christ plant, or Christ thorn, the branches from E. milii are purported to have been worn by Jesus Christ at the crucifixion.
+Commonly known as crown of thorns, Christ plant, or Christ thorn, branches of E. milii are purported to have been worn by Jesus Christ at the crucifixion.

-This slow-growing shrub grows up to 6 feet tall, with spiky spines on the branches and stem.
-Red, pink, or white flowers with petal like bracts appear throughout the year amongst its glossy light green leaves.
+This slow-growing shrub grows up to six feet tall, with spiky spines on the branches and stems.
+Red, pink, or white flowers with petal-like bracts appear throughout the year amongst its glossy light green leaves.